Can I Speed a 6200 or 5200 on the Net?

 If your 6300 has ever been in for service, it has undoubtedly been updated under this program.

-I wholeheartedly agree about Mac OS 8.0 and higher - they make a world of difference on any Power Mac.
-Likewise, the 603e used in the 6300 was far faster running old Mac programs, since the internal (level 1) cache was large enough to handle emulation within the cache.
+I wholeheartedly agree about Mac OS 8.0 and higher – they make a world of difference on any Power Mac.
+Likewise, the 603e used in the 6300 is far faster running old Mac programs, since the internal (Level 1) cache is large enough to handle emulation within the cache.

 Forget having to compromise on digging up a Comm Slot modem; go external.